Hi!

 Peez, Anton/Bethke, Felix S.: How Geopolitical Crisis Events Affect Public Opinion on Foreign Policy: Evidence from the 2022 Russian Invasion of Ukraine.
 Under review.

 Attia, Hana/Peez, Anton: Equals or Outcasts?
 Public Opinion on Reconciliation with Sanctioned States.
-Under review.

 Peez, Anton/Bethke, Felix S.: Elite-Public Gaps on Salient Foreign Policy Issues: Experimental Evidence from the 2022/23 US Sanctions on Russia.